ghoomfrog/kid/README.md

 ## Networking

-We can send a list of integers as data to an IP-identified network or computer using the binary operator `<~`.
+We can send a list of quantities as data to an IP-identified network or computer using the binary operator `<~`.

 ```kid
 2130706433 <~